Willard Straight Hall: Current facilities

-The building currently encloses several dining facilities (Okenshields, The Ivy Room, and The Bears Den), and lounge spaces for students.
+The building currently encloses two dining facilities, Okenshields and Straight from the Market, along with lounge spaces for students.
 A lounge on the south end of the building is named in honor of Leonard Elmhirst.
 Special facilities include: Several multi-purpose rooms used for dance and performance troupes, Cornell Cinema (in the Straight Theater), a full service digital computer lab, newly remodeled 2nd floor Elizabeth Staley Office of Student Support and Diversity Education, 5th floor Student Activities Office, Office of Fraternity and Sorority Affairs, offices and mailboxes for student organizations, the 4th Floor WSH Art Gallery, and the Browsing Library, International Lounge, and Music Room.
 It formerly housed the Cornell Ceramics Studio, which closed in May 2011.
 A long-running joke among students concerns the placement of a power outlet on the ceiling of the staircase leading down to the Ivy Room.

 The offices of Cornell Cinema and the Dean of Students Office are also in the building.

 During the Fall 2020 Semester, a COVID-19 surveillance testing facility opened on the 4th floor of the building.

-Limitations
+Considered renovations

-Due to its age, the Straight has many outdated facilities, such as poor heating, ventilation, and acoustics.
-Amenities such as teleconferencing and modern air conditioning are restricted by the ancient electrical system, and the building is not adequately wheelchair accessible.
+By the late 2010s, university officials had identified several constraints on Willard Straight Hall’s continued use as Cornell’s central student union.
+The building’s reservable spaces were described as insufficient for a campus that had grown from about 5,600 students in 1925 to more than 24,000 students.
+Its aging heating, ventilation, electrical, and acoustic systems also limited modern uses, including videoconferencing and air conditioning.
+The building’s historic layout created accessibility challenges, with limited elevator service and some floors reachable only by stairs.
+Cornell has considered a major renovation and expansion to modernize the building while preserving its historic character.